Hensel minimality I: Introduction

 for all $x_1, x_2 \in B$, $x_1 \ne x_2$. \end{thm}

-\begin{remark} If, in this formulation of the Jacobian Property, one replaces all occurrences of $\rv$ by $\sgn$ and if one assumes continuity on the fibers, one gets exactly the Monotonicity Theorem from o-minimality. \end{remark}
+\begin{remark} This formulation of the Jacobian Property becomes exactly the o-minimal Monotonicity Theorem if one replaces all occurrences of $\rv$ by $\sgn$ and if one adds the condition that $f$ should be continuous on the fibers $B$ (which, in the valued field setting, follows automatically). \end{remark}

-Corollary~\ref{cor:JP} also includes the following strengthenings of Theorem~\ref{thm:JP:intro}: \begin{itemize} \item The theorem still holds with $\rv$ replaced by $\rv_\lambda$ for any $\lambda \le 1$ in $\Gamma_K^\times$ (still only assuming 1-h-minimality), and one can moreover choose a single finite set $C$ that works for all such $\lambda$. \item If $f$ is definable with parameters from $A \cup \RV$ with $A \subset K$, then $C$ can taken to be $A$-definable.
+Corollary~\ref{cor:JP} also includes the following strengthenings of Theorem~\ref{thm:JP:intro}: \begin{itemize} \item The theorem still holds with $\rv$ replaced by $\rv_\lambda$ for any $\lambda \le 1$ in $\Gamma_K^\times$ (still only assuming $1$-h-minimality), and one can moreover choose a single finite set $C$ that works for all such $\lambda$. \item If $f$ is definable with parameters from $A \cup \RV$ with $A \subset K$, then $C$ can taken to be $A$-definable.
 (Corollary~\ref{cor:JP} only speaks about $\emptyset$-definable sets $f$; Remark~\ref{rem:acl} explains how to deduce this more general version.) \end{itemize}

 Another point of view of the Jacobian Property is that on each fiber $B$ (using notation from the Theorem), $f$ has a good approximation by its first order Taylor series.
 One of the deepest results of this paper is a similar result for higher order Taylor approximations: